edumserrano/webpack-module-federation-with-angular/README.md

 ## Description

 Examples of how to setup webpack module federation.

+If you are not familiar with webpack module federation it's recommended that you start by reading and exploring the [basic-ng16](/basic-ng16/README.md) example.
+Although this example uses angular, it goes over the basics for setting up webpack module federation which you can use with any frontend technology.

 ## Example's list